|

 Volleyball

-This volleyball techniques section gives one example which divides
+This volleyball techniques section introduces one serve receive

-volleyball.
-For example serve receive can be performed with several
+For example a serve receive can be performed with several

 It is good to keep in mind that there are several different setting,

-prefer other techniques over the others and they all could be
+prefer other techniques over the others - but they all could be

 reasonable ways to play volleyball.